 Langdon Park Secondary School.
 Built around an original London School Board school of 1907.
 Now Community Sports College

 Bromley Hall Road

 Bromley Hall School for physically handicapped children.
-Built in a very unpleasant environment and area in 1967-8 by the Inner London Education authority by Project Architect, Bob Giles.
-It is an inward-facing design intended to shield the school from the dreadful surroundings it has sweeping 'oasthouse' roofs.
-It is now Tower Hamlets Pupil Referral Unit
+Built 1967-8 by the Inner London Education authority by Project Architect, Bob Giles.
+It is an inward-facing design intended to shield the school from the surroundings.
+Later became Tower Hamlets Pupil Referral Unit

 130 The Princess of Wales.
 This was a Watney’s House, established 1886 and closed in 2002.
 It had been drastically converted to flats.

 162 The Builders Arms.
 This was a Courage pub, built before 1862 and closed in 2004 and demolished in 2006.